okteto/okteto/samples/golang/README.md

 This tutorial will show you how to develop and debug a Golang application using Okteto

-## Step 1: Deploy the ASP.NET Sample App
+## Step 1: Deploy the Golang Sample App

-Run the following command to deploy the ASP.NET Sample App:
+Run the following command to deploy the Golang Sample App:

 ```bash
 kubectl apply -f k8s.yml